everton-tenorio/easy_terraform_aws/README.md

 # Nuxt Minimal Starter

-Terraform: A simple Nuxt 3 app deployed on AWS EC2 with Docker, and Nginx.
+A simple Nuxt 3 app deployed on AWS EC2 with Terraform and some services(Docker, Nginx).

 Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.